 In this stage couples establish their connection.
 They emphasize their similarities and ignore differences.
 There is a good deal of fantasy and projection about the future with the new partner.
 Couples play house.
 To make room for the new love, couples often withdraw from some of their other relationships at least temporarily.

 The infatuation stage generally spans a period from two months to two years.
-Although infatuation inevitably fades over time, this stage is an essential building block of the relationship.
+Although infatuation inevitably fades over time, this stage of falling in love with your partner is an essential building block of the relationship.

 Stage 2- Power Struggle

 In the infatuation stage you were joined at the hip.
-Now you want more freedom and fear losing your individuality.
+Now you want more freedom in your relationship and fear losing your individuality.
 You begin to set limits and dig in your heels.
-Couples often seek counseling during their struggle for power when they cannot resolve their differences.
-Some couples get stuck and divorce in this stage.
+Couples often seek relationship or marriage counseling during their struggle for power when they cannot resolve their differences.
+Some couples get stuck and choose divorce in this stage.
+Divorce is not the only option when your relationship feels troubled.
 Those that make it through this necessary stage move on to a healthy relationship in which they are free, whole and connected.

 Stage 3- Reflection and Re-evaluation